RLAM manage just over 90% of our pension assets, and take their responsibilities as shareowners on

 our behalf seriously.
 They actively engage with UK companies they invest in according to principles of

 good corporate governance in line with their voting policy.

 Investing money responsibly is part of everyday business for RLAM, and you can see this when looking at their voting record.

-In 2021, Royal London Asset Management's Responsible Investment team voted 44,452 resolutions, and engaged with 221 companies over 368 interactions.
-RLAM also published their first Taskforce for Climate Related Financial Disclosure (TCFD) report and were confirmed signatory status to the 2020 UK Stewardship Code.
+In 2022, Royal London Asset Management's Responsible Investment team voted 43,348 resolutions, and engaged with 393 companies totalling 3,534 meetings across 56 markets.
+RLAM also published their second Taskforce for Climate Related Financial Disclosure (TCFD) report.

 This video explains more about how the RLAM Responsible Investment team turn principles into practice:

 I'm Piers Hillier, I'm the Chief Investment Officer at RLAM and I'm responsible for managing the investment teams across the RLAM business.